When Was Beef Jerky Invented: A Historical View

 The Portable Snack: How Native Americans Carried Jerky

 Native Americans revolutionized the process of preserving meat; this is where the history of beef jerky really begins.
 During their long journeys and extended periods of hunting, it was essential to have a light yet powerful source of nutrition.
 Beef jerky, dried meat strips of buffalo, elk or deer, superbly fit this requirement.
 The jerky products, possessing a long shelf life, were carried by Native American tribes in pouches made from animal hides or woven grass.
+To create these preserved foods, Native Americans often used smoke sheds—structures specifically designed for smoking large quantities of game, such as bison and fish—which was essential for creating long-lasting food supplies.
 The remarkably preserved food could be found in the tribe members’ bag packs whenever sustenance was needed, making jerky an ideal source of food for long periods of time.
+Unlike today, before the era of modern convenience stores, these traditional preservation methods like salting, drying, and smoking were crucial for ensuring food availability during long journeys and harsh seasons.
 It could be eaten as is, or added to soups or stews for a protein boost.
 The love jerky obtained during these times was a testament to its practicality and delicious flavor.

 Popularization of Jerky during the Civil War